chelseaisaac/torchtitan-runai-distributed/README.md

 ```

 ### Download the Run:ai CLI
-1. In your web browser, navigate to your Run:ai URL e.g. https://app.run.ai
+1. In your web browser, navigate to your Run:ai login page by entering your Run:ai URL e.g. https://app.run.ai
 2. Select CONTINUE WITH SSO
-3. In the top right of the Run:ai interface, click the '?' and select Researcher Command Line Interface
+3. In the top right of the Run:ai interface, click the '**?**' and select **Researcher Command Line Interface**
 4. Select your operating system
 5. Paste the **wget** command in terminal
 6. After installation, run the following command in terminal: